 Taxation Statistics for Canadians

-• The federal income tax in 2023 was between 15% and 33%.
+• The federal income tax in 2026 is between 15% and 33%.

 • Quebec has the highest top tax percentage with anything above $119,910 taxed at 25.75%.

-• The average tax percentage in Canada is 25.1%.
+• The average tax percentage in Canada is 25.4%.

-• The sales tax in Canada ranges from 5% to 15% depending on the province/ territory.
+• The sales tax in Canada ranges from 5% to 15% depending on the province/territory.

 • Based on the highest federal tax bracket, Canada ranks 25th highest for personal income tax in the world.